 You’ll find they’re getting all the latest customers, and you aren’t.

 Whilst LiveChat might not be the critical factor in every business, updating your business to technology trends is critical.
 Just ask Toys ‘R’ Us, JJB or Blockbuster.
-They’ve all been Terminated by a technological future that they refused to adapt to.
+They’ve all been Terminated by a technological future they refused to adapt to.

 Public perception changes with the latest and greatest, so you’re competing with whatever good looks like in the public eye.